ashit8450/CPSC8810_Motion_Planning/1-Sampling-Based-Local-Navigation/README.md

 15) fitting function : Evaluating the fitness of each of the N candidate velocities
 16) ttc : Calculates the time to collision
 17) min_cost_vel : The candidate velocity that has the minimum cost

+### Instruction
+The following command needs to be executed to run the program, `python agent.py`